 15.4 If any term or provision of these Conditions is held invalid, illegal or unenforceable for any reason by any court of competent jurisdiction, such provision shall be severed and the remainder of the provisions shall continue in full force and effect as if these Conditions had been agreed with the invalid, illegal or unenforceable provisions eliminated.

-15.8 In the event of any conflict between the provisions of these Conditions and the Services Sheet or Charges Sheet, these Conditions shall prevail.
-In the event of any conflict between the Contract provisions and these Conditions, the parties shall adopt the meaning which best gives commercial efficacy to the Contract having regard to Articulate’s original intention.
+15.9 In the event of any conflict between the provisions of these Conditions and the Letter of Engagement or Scope of Work, these Conditions shall prevail and the parties shall adopt the meaning which best gives commercial efficacy to the Contract having regards to Articulate’s original intention.

-15.11 The Client shall not assign all or any of its rights or obligations under this Agreement without the written consent of Articulate.
+15.11 The Client shall not assign all or any of its rights or obligations under this Contract without the written consent of Articulate.

-15.14 The Contract and these Conditions shall be governed by the laws of England and Wales, and the Client and Articulate submit to the exclusive jurisdiction of the courts of England and Wales in respect of any dispute arising hereunder.
+15.13 The Contract and these Conditions shall be governed by the laws of England and Wales, and the Client and Articulate submit to the exclusive jurisdiction of the courts of England and Wales in respect of any dispute arising under them.